China says Xi-Trump phone call 'extremely positive'

-China's foreign ministry says a phone conversation between President Xi Jinping and his American counterpart, Donald Trump, about trade and other issues was "extremely positive."
+Chinese President Xi Jinping had an "extremely positive" phone conversation with U.S. President Donald Trump about trade and other issues, the foreign ministry said Friday.

-The ministry said Friday the two leaders agreed to "strengthen economic exchanges" but gave no indication whether they made any progress on settling an escalating tariff war over Beijing's technology policy.
+The two leaders agreed to "strengthen economic exchanges," said a ministry spokesman, Lu Kang.
+He gave no indication whether they made progress on settling an escalating tariff war over Beijing's technology policy.

 Continue Reading Below